 In the remainder of this section, we make the above steps precise, and show that $N|A$ is well-defined.
-The main technical task is to prove the intuitively obvious but non-trivial fact that the suppression operations described in step 2 can be applied in any order without affecting the final network, which implies that the restriction is well-defined.
+The main technical task is to prove the intuitively obvious but non-trivial fact that for the suppression operations described in step 2 the order does not affect the final network, which implies that the restriction is well-defined.

-3.1 Suppression operations
+3.1 Suppression Operations

 We now formally define the suppression operations that are used to reduce a network to a phylogenetic network.
-See Figure 6 for illustrations focusing on semi-directed networks.
+See Figure 5 for illustrations focusing on semi-directed networks.